CoryWilson/Guitar-School-Project-for-SMS/README.md

-# SMS-flight-training
+# Guitar School

-Cory Wilson
+##By Cory Wilson
-SMS1507

-##Front-End Framework:
+Project was developed with the following:
+* Angular
+* Firebase
-* Jeet
+* Jeet Grid

+It was an exploration of a concept for online guitar lessons.
+Featuring various courses that users could pick from.
+It was also an opportunity to build my angular and firebase skills.